TMCEID/SoftEngFishApp/README.md

 - Performed **unit testing** and **manual testing** for key features.
 - Identified and fixed bugs through structured testing scenarios.
-- Collected user feedback (from peers or demo sessions) to improve usability.

 ---